 I had an hour before my shift so I hit a few balls on the range and played a couple balls down the 1st and the 18th.
 A nice par on the 18th and I was very happy with my first hit out since Scotland.
 But I only played two holes.
 Next day I turned up and asked if there was anyone I could join.
 A couple of fellows were going out at 3pm so I added my name to theirs.
 I am happy to golf with anyone and while sometimes I want to golf alone, sometimes it is more fun with company.

-I had spoken with another member Barry at the demo day and he told me that due to the fact poor Brudenell has suffered winter damage, as members, we currently get free golf at Crowbush.
+I had spoken with another senior member, Barry, at the demo day and he told me that due to the fact poor Brudenell has suffered winter damage, as members, we currently get free golf at Crowbush.
 I told him to sign me up and we arranged to play on the Friday.
 He was going to get a couple more folks to join us.

 So Friday, Crowbush it was with Barry, Sean and Joe.
 It was my first full round since Scotland and I must say it was great being out there.
 Crowbush can be tricky in the wind (so everyone keeps telling me) but as I have golfed in Scotland with wind off the North Sea, no wind will ever worry me again.
 I had some great shots thrown in with more mediocre and a couple of actual hilarious shots but I did nail a drive down the 16th (about 175 yards) followed up with a nice chip, two putt and I’ll take a par thank you very much.